Sewer Inspections in 2022—Everything You Need to Know

 Here is a table of contents in case you would like to jump around within the article:

 - City Sewer Inspection Techniques

-- Two Ways Indoor Drones Help with City Sewer Inspections
+- Three Ways Indoor Drones Help with City Sewer Inspections

 Two Reasons for Conducting Sewer Inspections

-In sewer inspections, inspectors typically collect visual data to assess the condition of a pipe or some other part of wastewater infrastructure.
+In sewer inspections, sewer line inspectors typically collect visual data to assess the condition of a pipe or some other part of wastewater infrastructure.

 Reason 1: To fix a sudden sewer problem that has created an emergency.